Ivabradine (By mouth)

 CorlanorThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ivabradine, you are pregnant, or you have certain heart problems.
+Do not use it if you had an allergic reaction to ivabradine, if you are pregnant, or if you have a worsened heart failure, very low blood pressure, slow heartbeat, heart block, or a pacemaker.

 How to Use This Medicine: